afids/afids-data/README.md

 *Please review and agree to the Data Usage Terms, outlined in links to the HCP and OASIS datasets, before downloading imaging data.

+## Accepting Data Usage Agreements (DUA):
+For information about specific dataset DUA, please consult the individual directories linked above.
+To download HCP and OASIS data, the user must accept their specific DUAs.
+As for our local datasets (i.e., LHSCPD and SNSX), the are released under Attribution 4.0 International (CC BY 4.0) license and no further user intervention is needed for download.
+Users can either download those datasets directly from links above, or by cloning the super dataset here via instructions below.

 ## Downloading imaging data: